Normal forms and geometric structures on Hopf manifolds: A theorem of Poincar e and Dulac

 \begin{proof} (1) Fix $r$.
 Let $h$ be a polynomial of degree $r$ that is sub-resonant relative to $L$.
-It suffices to note that $M_L^r(h) = h \circ L - L \circ h$ is the sum of sub-resonant polynomials by the theorem \ref{katoklie} (stability of this space under composition).
-We used the fact that $L$ is sub-resonant relative to itself.
+It suffices to note that $M_L^r(h) = h \circ L - L \circ h$ is a sum of compositions of sub-resonant maps, hence sub-resonant by Theorem \ref{katoklie} and Remark \ref{r:noinvert} (stability of $SR(L)$ under composition and sums).
+We used the fact that $L$ is sub-resonant relative to itself, which follows from Corollary \ref{c:flag} since $L$ preserves $V_\bullet$.